Launch your career in community grantmaking.

 [2027 has been] authentic and developmental in every sense of the word.
 If I had to pick [my] best part, mentorship would be it.
 My mentor is always available to speak with me and offers words of guidance and wisdom as I navigate my first year in the grant-making sector.Yvonne, 2027 Associate, Esmeé Fairbairn

 At the heart of 2027 is a paid 12-month job at a leading foundation or trust.
 A foundation or trust is a grant-making organisation, a charity that provides funding to give to other individuals or organisations, to enable them to run projects that positively impact the community.
 As part of the programme, you’ll be employed full time in a grant-making or related role, with one of our dynamic host Foundations or Trust organisations across the UK.
-You’ll deliver brilliant work to improve the communities they serve whilst receiving a salary over the year of up to £25,000.
+You’ll deliver brilliant work to improve the communities they serve whilst receiving a salary over the year of £25,000.
 For more information you can download our brochure – click here.

 Professional development programme